madlambda/acme/README.md

 ## Git

-For people that have some mental problems and need to commit and push every small stable step they give there is the **gitcp** command that, given a message, will commit all changes with that message and already push it too.
+For people who need to commit and push every small stable step they give there is the **gitcp** command that, given a message, will commit all changes with that message and already push it too.